-Hong Kong Exchanges and Clearing : TRADING HALT | MarketScreener
+Hong Kong Exchanges and Clearing : Trading Halt | MarketScreener

 TRADING HALT

-At the request of Unisplendour Technology (Holdings) Limited (the "Company"), trading in the shares of the Company on The Stock Exchange of Hong Kong Limited has been halted with effect from 9.00 a.m. on Monday, 12 August 2019, pending the release of an announcement pursuant to The Codes on Takeovers and Mergers and Shares Buy-backs and containing the inside information of the Company.
+At the request of Burwill Holdings Limited (the "Co mpany"), trading in shares of the Company will be halted with effect from 9:00 a.m. on Monday, 19 August 2019 pending the release of inside information announcement.

 By Order of the Board

-As at the date of this announcement, the directors are Mr. Zhang Yadong, Mr. Xia Yuan and Mr. Zheng Bo as executive directors; Mr. Li Zhongxiang and Mr. Qi Lian as non-executive directors; and Mr. Cui Yuzhi, Mr. Bao Yi and Mr. Ping Fan as independent non-executive directors.
+As at the date of this announcement, the Board of the Company comprises Mr. Chan Shing, Mr. Sit Hoi Tung, Mr. Kwok Wai Lam and Mr. Sham Kai Man as executive directors, Mr. Cui Shu Ming, Mr. Tsang Kwok Wa and Mr. Cheung Sing Din as independent non-executive directors; and Mr. Huang Shenglan as non-executive director.

+HKEx - Hong Kong Exchanges and Clearing Ltd. published this content on 19 August 2019 and is solely responsible for the information contained therein.
+Distributed by Public, unedited and unaltered, on 19 August 2019 03:01:05 UTC